-Apple vs. Imagination Technologies – the iPhone developer hits back
+Apple vs. Imagination Technologies – the iPhone developer hits back with new UK office

 Apple carried on to say:

+After the initial fall back in March, Imagination’s share price recovered slightly.
+The news last week caused Imagination’s shares to fall as much as eight percent.

+It seems that despite the turmoil, the price has started to go up again.

-The news today has caused Imagination’s shares to fall as much as eight percent.
-As well, the heightened dispute with its biggest client could be difficult for any future buyers to stomach.
+However, the heightened dispute with its biggest client could be difficult for any future buyers to stomach.